aigarskadikis/zabbix-inventory/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This is tested and works with zabbix_agentd 7.0 and zabbix_agent2 7.0
+This is tested and works with zabbix_agentd 7.0

 ## Create dashboard